flyingmachine/brave-clojure-web/content/concurrency.md

 those details and instead focus on the implementation-independent high-level concepts.

-### Managing Tasks vs. Executing Tasks Simultaneously
+### Managing Multiple Tasks vs. Executing Tasks Simultaneously

 **Concurrency** refers to *managing* more than one task at the same time.
 "Task" just means "something that needs to get done."
 We can